Maximising trading success

 Differences in client profitability between providers of leveraged trading

-A firm offering a very broad spectrum of products, used by many traders as their primary provider, may show an apparently worse ratio of profitable to unprofitable traders than a specialist firm used by the same pool of traders as an occasional back-up provider.
-The reason for this is that the trader results of the former firm, where the bulk of trading occurs, will be split over a greater number of trades than those of the latter firm.
-The greater the number of trades placed, the sharper the shape of the bell curve will become and the larger the proportion of trader results that will fall to the left of the zero P&L axis – even if the same traders, paying the same fees per trade, are driving both sets of data.
+A firm offering a broad spectrum of products, used by many traders, may show an apparently worse ratio of profitable to unprofitable traders than a specialist firm used by a small pool of traders.
+The reason for this is that when trader results are split over a greater number of trades there is a sharper bell curve, resulting in a larger proportion of trader results falling to the left of the zero P&L axis.